Let’s take a very common scenario:

 “We’ve not had to run any internal mentoring training sessions to get people signed up or engaging with mentoring since using Guider.
 Having everything in one place, including a customisable learning library, has made mentoring training self-serve and more accessible.” – Naomi Boachie-Ansah, Senior Digital Learning & Platforms Advisor, Clyde & Co.

 Mentoring is a gradual process, so a steady flow of information keeps the programme moving at a steady pace.
 Read more about Clyde & Co’s mentoring success here.

 Finally, track the progress and outcomes of each mentoring relationship and individual.
 Have they hit their goals?
 What did they struggle with?
 What did they enjoy the most?

-A final survey at the end of their mentoring programme will allow you to take on feedback and adapt plans for future participants.
+A final survey at the end of their mentoring program will allow you to take on feedback and adapt plans for future participants.
 We’ve put together an e-book on the ROI of Mentoring, to help you plan, measure and report the impact of mentoring on your business.